Violence & Climate Change In Nigeria

 The Boko Haram Insurgency begins causing families to flee the violence.

-- 1.7m people rely on WFP for food every month
+- 1.1m peoplerely on WFP for food every month

 Meeting the Challenge

-The United Nations World Food Programme uses smart, innovative solutions to feed Nigerian families across the region.
+The United Nations World Food Programme (WFP) uses smart, innovative solutions to support Nigerian families across the region.
 These innovations include livelihood programs, SCOPE registration, truck convoys and UNHAS.

 WFP provides Nigerian communities with high-quality, locally-sourced seeds, bolstering families’ food stores throughout the lean season.
 WFP will also provide cash transfers, tools, and vocational training to communities in need.

 This blockchain technology helps WFP collect names, fingerprints and photos when registering refugees.
-The SCOPE process reduces loss and theft while allowing the humanitarian agency to better monitor and evaluate food distributions.
+The SCOPE process reduces loss and theft while allowing WFP to better monitor and evaluate food distributions.

-Managed by WFP, the United Nations Humanitarian Air Service (UNHAS) helps transport humanitarian aid workers – as well as vaccines, medicine, and medical equipment to areas not easily reachable by land or sea – to families in crisis.
+Managed by WFP, the United Nations Humanitarian Air Service (UNHAS) helps transport aid workers – as well as vaccines, medicine and medical equipment to areas not easily reachable by land or sea – to families in crisis.

 Help us realize a future beyond emergency assistance where our help is no longer needed.